ojitha/ojitha.github.io/_posts/2020-09-26-First step to AWS CDK.md

 excerpt_separator: <!--more-->
 ---

-First you have to verify that, you have installed the AWS CDK.
+First, you have to verify that, you have installed the AWS CDK.
 1. in the macOS, install AWS CLI using Homebrew
 2. install NodeJS
 3. install AWS CDK using NodeJS